NSW Parliament passes legislation to change defamation laws

 Under defamation, you don’t have to prove damages in order to be entitled to compensation.
 The act of defaming someone itself gives rise to damages.
 If someone filed a claim for defamation, the defendant can claim triviality as a defence.
 The defence of triviality occurs when the defendant can prove that the circumstances of publication were such that the plaintiff was unlikely to sustain any harm.

-In practice, judicial officers will be the people to determine whether the element is established.
-This can be assessed before trial or during the trial by motion of the officer or the application of both parties.
+In practice, judicial officers will be the people to determine whether the element has merit.
+This assessment can happen before trial or during the trial by motion of the officer or the application of both parties.

 A former client of O’Brien Criminal & Civil Solicitors, Esther Rockett, made submissions to the COAG.
 Ms Rockett emphasised concern for the practical way that the serious harm threshold will be used.
 Facebook also made recommendations that guidance is submitted on what constitutes serious harm under the new laws.
 She had been sued for defamation by Serge Benhayon over publication on her blog.